janko/rodauth-i18n/README.md

 end
 ```

-This will make translations go through the [I18n] gem, and will automatically load translations for locales specified in `I18n.available_locales` (if unset, translations for *all* locales will be loaded).
+Enabling the feature will automatically load built-in translations for locales specified in `I18n.available_locales`.
+If unset, translations for *all* locales will be loaded.

 ### Per configuration translations